When: January 2017

 My role: user research, testing, low-fidelity prototyping

 In mid-January, my Human-Centered Design and Development class was assigned our second project of the semester.
-Please note that this was my second-ever UX project.
-Thus, my final deliverable was a low-fidelity prototype as my professor wanted us to hone in on our sketching skills.
+This was my second-ever UX project— thus, my final deliverable was a low-fidelity prototype as my professor wanted us to hone in on our sketching skills.

 Our goal was to create a replacement for the current five-star rating system that Lyft uses to track and reward drivers in their system.
 We must consider the ways various rating systems constrain the input of users, the ease of use (e.g., speed of input in a busy urban environment), and the ways in which this information could be used maliciously against drivers.